 At the same time, you should be firm with your loved one.
 Let them know that you’re not supportive of their addiction and set boundaries with them.
 For example, maybe you’ve decided that if they continue to use drugs or to drink, they can no longer live with you.
 Whatever boundaries you set, be sure to stick to them during and after the conversation.

-Even though you may be angry, even if the conversation isn’t going well, do your best to stay calm.
+The most important tip to how do you talk to a loved one about their addiction is even though you may be angry, even if the conversation isn’t going well, do your best to stay calm.
 Allowing the conversation to turn into a shouting match will be counterproductive, so it’s important to stay in control of your emotions.

 What to Do if They Don’t Respond Well